UPDATE May 2021

 The main service of the day, this follows Common Worship Order 1.
 It includes a sermon and music, both choral and congregational.

-A shorter Eucharist is celebrated on the first Sunday of each month.
-The Sunday Schools attend and the service is geared to younger people.
+A shorter Eucharist is celebrated on the first Sunday of each month with the service geared to younger people.

 A special area of the Abbey (laid with carpet) is set aside for parents with very young children.
 Feel free to bring books and quiet toys to keep them amused; toys and ‘busy bags’ are available on request from sidespeople.
 If you need to pop out during the service, feel free to join the Infant Sunday school, although we politely request that you stay with your child.
 There is always something interesting going on.